rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 If the title seems familiar, It is derived (more unsolicited puns) from - [You probably don’t need derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html) - this excellent official React blog post by [Brian Vaughn](https://twitter.com/brian_d_vaughn), if you haven’t read it, do check it out!

-Through this writing, I’d like to thank [Rishabh Gupta](https://twitter.com/rshb_g) 💐 for the ideas and learnings shared here would not have been complete without his continued able guidance and help.
+Through this writing, I’d like to thank [Rishabh Gupta](https://twitter.com/rshb_g) 💐 for the ideas and learnings shared here would not have been complete without his able guidance and help.